-Students who intend arriving after the last day of signing in must complete the late arrival form available on the UCT website (http://housingonline.uct.ac.za) to give notice as to when they will arrive so as to confirm their residence place.
+Students who intend arriving after the last day of signing in must submit the late arrival notice available on the HousingOnline (http://housingonline.uct.ac.za) to confirm their residence place.
 Their residence spaces will be reserved for a period of five days after the last day of signing in.
 Students who fail to sign in by the agreed date will have their space cancelled.